Scoop-Learn/Open-source-curriculam/README.md

 # Open-source-curriculam
-This contains curriculam for anyone to become CS engineers
+This contains curriculam for anyone to become CS engineers and developers

 # Getting started!!!